iansan5653/gas-ts-template/readme.md

 # Google Apps & TypeScript Project Template

 **Note: The GitHub Workflows build will always be failing for this template repo as it doesn't have a package-lock.json file.
-Don't let that stop you from using the template!
-When you run `npm i`, just make sure to commit the lockfile.**
+This is intentional!
+When you run `npm i` for your project, just make sure to commit the lockfile.**

 This repository provides a simple template to start a new [Google Apps Script](https://developers.google.com/apps-script) project with